rich-drechsler/bytedump/src/Makefile.md

 components, so that's where to go for all the details.
 I'm only going to talk about recipes, because that's where you'll find the shell code that does the real work.

+### Recipes

-The recipes are where make's infamous tabs comes into play.
-The lines that follow the targets and start with a tab are included in the rule's recipes, which end when make finds a line that doesn't start with a tab.
+Recipes are where make's infamous tabs comes into play.
+Lines that follow the targets and start with a tab are included in the rule's recipes, which end when make finds a line that doesn't start with a tab.
 No tab indented lines means there's nothing for make to do - it's allowed, but GNU make lets you know when that happens.

-### Recipes

-A recipe is a "block" of one or more tab indented lines that GNU make is supposed to use to build the targets.

 ### Comments